waldirbertazzijr/codeigniter-user/README.md

 ---
 # Changelog
+* Version 1.4
+	* Added custom fields, so each user can have a custom set of user data like address, city, country, etc. Please read the "Custom fields" topic above.
 * Version 1.3.1
 	* Added the language file outside the code.
 	* Logout method now receives the destiny controller for auto redirect.